mosaicnetworks/babble-android/README.md

 endpoint which can be queried by other devices to get the peersJSON string.

 ```
-HTTPDiscoveryServer httpDiscoveryServer = new HTTPDiscoveryServer(hostname,
+HTTPDiscoveryServer httpPeerDiscoveryServer = new HTTPDiscoveryServer(hostname,
         port, new PeersGetter() {
     @Override
     public String getPeers() {